Indoor security camera, router and phone on a home shelf

 Most smart home security camera guides bury the thing that actually matters: what the camera costs you every month once you’ve bought it.
 A $35 camera with a $10/month subscription costs you $155 in year one, $120 in year two – and most of the useful features are locked behind the subscription.
 That’s what this guide covers first.

-We’ve broken down the best options by use case – indoor, outdoor, budget, privacy-first – with real prices, subscription costs, and which platforms they work with.
+Based on our research of pricing, official documentation, and verified user reviews, we’ve compared the best options by use case – indoor, outdoor, budget, privacy-first – with real prices, subscription costs, and which platforms they work with.

 The subscription problem: read this before buying anything